This post is a guest submission. Please see our Disclaimer, Disclosures, & Affiliate Notice for details.

 The most important element of CrossFit is strength.
-That’s why adding heavy deadlifts or handstand practice in your daily workout of running, pushups and pull-ups can make such great training.
+That’s why adding heavy deadlifts or handstand practice in your daily workout of running, pushups, and pull-ups can make such great training.
 The effect is even greater if you do all of that for a week.
 CrossFit is actually great not just for people preparing for a triathlon (as mentioned earlier) but for all kinds of athletes.
-Many football, hockey and baseball players are using the benefits of CrossFit as a strength training that will give them better results.
-As for cyclists, swimmers or runners, implementing CrossFit training in a combination with their regular workouts and activities helps them move faster and better because this strength training activates more groups of muscles than their regular session.
+Many football, hockey, and baseball players are using the benefits of CrossFit as strength training that will give them better results.
+As for cyclists, swimmers, or runners, implementing CrossFit training in a combination with their regular workouts and activities helps them move faster and better because this strength training activates more groups of muscles than their regular session.

 CrossFit and Cycling

 If you enjoy cycling and you’d like to improve your cycling performance try doing CrossFit training.
 It will help you strengthen parts of the body that aren’t used actively during your cycling training.
 By including those areas of the body you’ll gain greater speed on your bike.
 Implementing CrossFit in your cycling routine either a mountain bike or a spin bike, you’ll cycle easier and faster.

 If you spend most of your time on a mountain bike you’ll climb the hills easier and you’ll be able to cycle for a longer period of time.
 When you cycle you spend lots of time in a forward-leaning position, a position that’s not so natural to your body.
 To keep your neck and back healthy and active try doing a CrossFit training that will challenge the core.